JuanSierra/simple_turnbased/README.md

 ## Turn based game framework
 [rot.js](http://ondras.github.io/rot.js/hp/) is a library for making roguelikes on js.
-I just extracted the "simple scheduler" type (no time managed)  code to have some extra features on any potential turn based game.
+I just extracted the "simple scheduler" type (no speed managed)  code to have some extra features on any potential turn based game.

 ## Usage
-Add any object implementing an **act()** method to a instance of Scheduler.
+Add any object implementing an **act()** method to a Scheduler instance.

 ```sh
 var a = new Actor();